 Folks with Digestive Issues

 When you rest on your back, gas doesn’t leave your system quickly.
-If you often deal with bloating, constipation, and stomach aches, try sleeping on your left side.
-In this position, gravity helps waste move from the small intestine to the large intestine.
+If you often deal with bloating, constipation and stomach aches, try sleeping on your left side.
+In this position, gravity can help waste move from the small intestine to the large intestine.

 Benefits of Sleeping on Your Right Side

 Because our bodies aren’t symmetrical, sleeping on the left side isn’t right for every single person.
 There’s one group that can benefit from rest on their right side.